-The idea for Tamriel Rebuilt was brought up on the Elder Scrolls Forums by a modder called Ender sometime in Summer 2001, when it became clear that TES III would be cut down to only the island of Vvardenfell, but that the development tools used to craft the game would be released along with it.
-Ender’s idea, hopelessly naive as it was, was to crowd-source the creation of not only the remaining part of Morrowind, but eventually the entirety of Tamriel – a potentially endless TES III experience.
-Almost no one on the forums believed that this could be done, but a small core of enthusiasts were willing to prove everyone wrong.
+The birthday of Tamriel Rebuilt is the 14th of November, 2001, when a modder called Ender brought up a crazy idea on the old Elder Scrolls Forums.
+In Summer 2001, it had become clear that TES III would be cut down to only the island of Vvardenfell, but that the development tools used to craft the game would be released along with it.
+Disappointed to not be receiving the whole of Morrowind, different enthusiasts attempted to organize communities that would build out the rest of province in the months preceding Morrowind’s release.
+Ender was only one of these people, but his naive idea was the only one to survive.
+The chosen approach was to crowd-source the creation of not only the remaining part of Morrowind, but eventually the entirety of Tamriel by a loose-knit network of independent modders – a potentially endless TES III experience.
+Facing overwhelming skepticism, a small core of enthusiasts were, nevertheless, willing to prove everyone wrong.

 Moorkh created TR’s old planning map in Summer 2002 to coordinate the first land claims.
-Fun fact: it was later discovered that Bethesda’s Vvardenfell paper map (in the middle) was wrongly projected, meaning that the Inner Sea ended up much narrower than intended.
+It was later discovered that Bethesda’s Vvardenfell paper map (in the middle) was wrongly projected, meaning that the Inner Sea ended up much narrower than intended.

-For the first half-year of the mod’s existence, TR was a consortium of largely autonomous modders that merely used a land claim framework to avoid stepping on each others toes.
+As planned, TR initially acted as a consortium of largely autonomous modders that merely used a land claim framework to avoid stepping on each others toes.
 Famous early projects under TR’s umbrella included Ranyon-Ruhn by Acheron, Valderon’s Silgrad Tower, Rodan’s Blacklight, Secrets of Firewatch by the M.A.G.E.S. team, Veet’s Necrom, Ben Vagara’s Velothi Mountains and many others.

-The mid-2002 Ranyon-Rhun by Acheron sits on a mesa overlooking the Molagreahd region.
+The mid-2002 Ranyon-Rhun by Acheron sits on a mesa overlooking the Molagreahd region (now the Sunad Mora region).
 This was the first ever land claim for TR, started barely a week after Morrowind’s initial release.
 Quests and dialogue were added later by El Scumbago.

-Starting in 2003, a more centrally-directed claims system was instituted, the core team grew more discerning in their taste and interventions in individual modders’ work became more and more common.
-Still, these early years were marked by the huge size and popularity of the Morrowind community and a naive enthusiasm.
-Hence, by 2005, almost all of Morrowind’s landscapes were ether complete or being worked on, and the same could be said for most interiors on the northeastern Telvannis peninsula – a mind-boggling feat compared to the much more ponderous pace of modern TR development.
-The landscape that was crafted in these heady days is still largely visible in the north-eastern parts of TR’s released lands.
+Starting in 2003, however, a more centrally-directed claims system was instituted, the core team grew more discerning in their taste and interventions in individual modders’ work became more and more common.
+Hand-wringing about the “slow pace” of TR was common even in these earliest years, but in reality the huge size and naive enthusiasm of the Morrowind community resulted in fast gains.
+By 2005, almost all of Morrowind’s landscapes were ether complete or being worked on, and the same could be said for most interiors on the northeastern Telvannis peninsula – a mind-boggling feat compared to the much more ponderous pace of modern TR development.
+The landscape that was crafted in these heady days is still largely visible in the north-eastern parts of TR’s released lands and, in fragments, elsewhere.

 Veet’s 2003 Necrom was hugely impressive for its time, thanks to its use of an entirely new architecture set.
 Although the layout of the city was completely changed in 2008 by Sload and Swiftoak, the meshes and aesthetic found their way into the public release in 2012.

 Hundreds of people worked on TR in these early years, but there was always a cadre of superstar modders, whose stamp on the mod remains prominent to this day.
 One of these was Rodan, creator of TR’s first iteration of the city of Blacklight and a rather iron-fisted administrator who held the ship together through most of 2003 and 2004, especially after Ender left.
 Noirgrim, an extremely dedicated exterior modder, slaved away for years to create a frankly absurd portion of TR’s exteriors.
-Although most of his work in southern and western Morrowind has by now been redone, you can still see his original exteriors in Firewatch, western Molaghread (though both will change in Embers of Empire) and eastern Sundered Scar.
+Although most of his work in southern and western Morrowind has by now been redone, you can still see his original exteriors in Firewatch and other parts of Telvannis and in Sundered Scar (though many of these rather cookie-cutter exteriors are slated to be redone soon).
 Prometheus, another prolific exterior modder, created some of early TR’s most famous setpiece locations, such as Hendor Stardumz, Dun Akafell, Dragon’s Nest Inn, Riverbridge, Dunmeth Pass and Narsis.
 Screenshots from these claims attracted many new modders to join TR for a decade afterwards.
 Yinnie was a famous and beloved interior designer, reviewer and a heart of the community who, together with Kothloth, instituted some of TR’s first quality standards.
 Finally, Starcrunch, in between their work on interiors, wrote and coordinated many of TR’s first lore and quests.

 The magnificent city of Narsis was Prometheus’ ultimate and most ambitious claim.
 Although its size and overuse of poorly-optimized meshes rendered it unplayable, all newer TR reinterpretations of this city have tried to capture its look.